trike357/OTA-Wallet/README.md

-# Thetis crypto wallet
+# OTA ( Over the air) crypto wallet

-Thetis crypto  wallet v1.0.0
+OTA crypto  wallet v1.0.0

 We’re excited to announce the first public release of Thetiswallet, the native CLI and infrastructure layer for the OTR (Over The Airwaves) Token built on a custom Cosmos-SDK blockchain.